-B. Exhibit the following:

-- a.
-One each: Lap, Butt and 90-degree T joints - i.
+- B. Exhibit the following: - a.
+One each of the three required weld samples in addition to your project: Lap, Butt and 90degree T joints - i.
 Requirements: - ii.
 Each joint will be made of 2 separate pieces, 3" to 4" long of 1" to 2" wide flat strap metal, between 1/8" (11 gauge) and 1/4" thick - iii.
 On clean steel with no paint, oil, or other finishes - iv.
 Single pass weld on one side of each required joint - v.
 Name, County and Class number on bottom of each completed joint in permanent ink or paint - b.
 An exhibit up to 3'x3'x7' and under 50 lbs. - i.
 No paint, oil, or other finishes - ii.
 No grinding or smoothing of welds - iii.
 Metal only No wood, plastic, or other building materials on the project to be judged - c.
 Photos of the exhibit project construction (placed in e-Record) - i.
 Four photos of the prep work (drafting plans, measuring, cutting, torching, bending, fitting, etc.) - ii.
 Four photos of actual welds (individual welds) - iii.
 Four photos of finish work (no painting, no oil, no seasoning, front view, side view, top view, best overall view)